 Hubby has done wonders at creating a neat and organized garage!

 |It took months to get to this freezer and then weeks to get into it.
 The key wouldn’t work!
 Turns out the seal had failed and there was a HUGE layer of ice sealing it shut.
 It then took hubby days to chip away ALL the ice and bag the food that was there.

 We are SO thankful for our trash guys.
 For a case of beer and soda twice a week they took ALL we gave them.
 Way more than they were supposed to or should have.
 We thank them for going ABOVE and BEYOND!

 |I tried to salvage these globes covered in nicotine and dirt, but in the end it was a lost cause.|

 |JUST A TYPICAL TRASH DAY.
 It looked like this, sometimes double this EVERY! trash day (2 times a week) for 9 months!|

 This was the path hubby created through to the back gate.
 We are anxious to get this area done next month.
 Right now it is empty, but very uneven so we will begin with 100 bags of leveling sand and see where it goes from there.

 Did I ever mention that the neighbor next door in a 2 story tried to buy this place because he loved the floor plan, but my uncle wouldn’t sell until the foundation work was done?
 In ALL honestly this house would still be sitting here in the same condition we found it if we hadn’t come long when we did.
 Unfortunately for us it appears my uncle does NOT appreciate any of this.
 He still wants more money than it was worth and said if he’d realized it’s condition, he would have just dumped it.
-If that is the case I have to wonder why he didn’t sell to the next door neighbor to begin with and honestly if he’s going to “DUMP” it why not do so to the people who spent the money for the parts and labor AND did the back breaking work for a year?
+If that is the case I have to wonder why he didn’t sell to the next door neighbor to begin with and honestly if he’s going to “DUMP” it why not do so to the people who spent the money for the parts and labor AND did the back breaking work for over a year?